 - Dairy products

 True BLW means that you don’t puree any food, so you can’t really mix the two.
-However, there is a third way – the Mix Method – which involves giving purees and then soft solid finger food right from the off – this is what 31% of mums do according to our poll.
+However, there is a third way – the Mix Method – which involves giving purees and then soft solid finger food right from the off.
 Successful weaning should be a relaxed experience, so go at your baby’s pace and do what you feel comfortable with.
 While some parents like to avoid purees completely, others prefer the freedom of mixing it up.